 Rather than struggling to pay the new debt it may be possible to add it to your Arrangement.
 If the amount is no more then 10% of the total already included your Insolvency Practitioner (IP) should be able to do this without going back to the original creditors.

-If the new debt is is larger than 10% of the original it cannot be added without a formal variation of your IVA.
+If the new debt is is larger than 10% of the original, the creditors will have to agreed for it to be added using what is known as a variation of your IVA.
 All the creditors including the new one must agree to the addition.
-In exchange they will normally require you to extend the length of the Arrangement.

 If you are struggling with a new debt adding it to your IVA is only one way of dealing with the problem.
 An alternative is to take a payment break to give you time to pay it.